Here is the CMT Uptime check phrase

 How do you determine party codes?

 This is actually a tricky issue.
-The basic principle is to try to give a unique code to each political party that has a consistent label and organizational basis.
+The basic principle is to try to give a unique code to each political party that has a relatively consistent label and organizational basis.
 We cannot always know about changes on either dimension without a significant level of country and party expertise.
-So, for a hypothetical example, a Social Democrat party in 2000 may not be the same organizationally to a Social Democrat party in 2008 in a given country.
-Alternatively, the Social Democrat party 2000 could be the same party organizationally to the New Democrat party in 2005.
-Our rule of thumb is to give the same party code as long as the name remains consistent in consecutive elections.
-This assumes that labels mean something and the same labels signify continuity over time.
-If, for example, a party skips an election, and then runs again under the same name as a previous election (but not immediately prior) we start the party over again with a new label.
-This can be problematic for some purposes, we recognize, and requires the researcher to know something about the parties to connect the two different party codes across time.
+So, for a hypothetical example, a Social Democrat party in 2000 may not be the same organizationally as a Social Democrat party in 2008 in a given country.
+Alternatively, the Social Democrat party in 2000 could be the same party organizationally to the New Democrat party in 2005.
+This can be problematic for some purposes, we recognize, and it requires the researcher to know something about the parties to connect the two different party codes across time.
 But it avoids the problem of having to separate out parties with the same party code because they have the same name but they are in fact different parties organizationally.
 A classic example is the Republican label in American history.
 The modern Republicans have the same party code since 1854, but a different code than the Republicans who ran candidates as early as 1800 and died out a few decades later.

 How is the turnout variable calculated?